Lucky few Bills fans eager to cheer on team from stands - WHIZ News

 Fans eligible to attend the team’s home game for the first time this season take part in the lottery that was limited to season-ticket holders who decided to roll over their payments into the 2021 season.

-Gov. Andrew Cuomo, on Saturday, announced of the 7,157 people who took part in the rapid testing, 137 tested positive for COVID-19.
+Gov. Andrew Cuomo on Saturday announced that of the 7,157 people who took part in the rapid testing, 137 tested positive for the virus.

+Cuomo, a Democrat, had previously said he would be at the game.
+But he changed his mind after some Bills fans questioned why the governor would be allowed to attend when the team was limiting seating.

+In a teleconference with reporters, the governor also said that that there were three additional cases of New York residents infected with a new strain of the virus.
+Two were connected to a cluster in Saratoga, New York, while the third involved a 64-year-old man who tested positive for the variant in Nassau County, Cuomo said.

+The new cases suggest that infections from the strain “are more widespread than the numbers would suggest,” Cuomo said.

-Fans were gathered in groups of two and four in being scattered around the two lower bowls of the 70,000-seat stadium, with the third deck left empty.
-Tailgating was forbidden and fans were required to wear facemasks.
+In Buffalo, fans were gathered in groups of two and four in being scattered around the two lower bowls of the 70,000-seat stadium, with the third deck left empty.
+Tailgating was forbidden and fans were required to wear masks.

-“I think we consider ourselves very lucky and blessed to be here today,” said Hammond, a 10-year season-ticket holder from Rochester, New York.
-“I got to live through the ’90s and the great run we had there and (Landon) has literally waited his whole life for this moment.”
+“I think we consider ourselves very lucky and blessed to be here today,” said Hammond, a 10-year season-ticket holder from Rochester.
+“I got to live through the ’90s and the great run we had there, and (Landon) has literally waited his whole life for this moment.”

 The Bills are making their third playoff appearance in four years, which followed a 17-year postseason drought which stood as the longest active streak in North America’s four major professional sports.